 Location Factors in Sales

-All marketing and advertising is in support of the sales function of a business.
+All marketing and advertising are in support of the sales function of a business.
 Sales efforts add even more location factors.

-As discussed under marketing, location of brick-and-mortar stores and offices can have an impact on sales results.
+As discussed under marketing, the location of brick-and-mortar stores and offices can have an impact on sales results.
 For online businesses, the "Buy Now" buttons and functions should be logically located on the page to direct website shoppers through the buying process.
-Some organizations use heat map analysis (Wikipedia) to determine optimal placement for buttons, advertisements and links on their sites.
-Similarly, location of a trade show booth at an expo can affect traffic to the booth and the number of sales leads received.
+Some organizations use heat map analysis (Wikipedia) to determine the optimal placement for buttons, advertisements, and links on their sites.
+Similarly, the location of a trade show booth at an expo can affect traffic to the booth, and the number of sales leads received.
 Ironically, right by the entrance may not be the ideal location.